Disaster Recovery Toolkit

 Review Your Business Insurance Annually

-If possible, secure insurance to protect against the exposures most likely to affect you.
-Coverages to consider include property and business interruption insurance, flood and earthquake insurance, cyber liability insurance, boiler and machinery coverage and workplace violence coverage.
+Secure insurance to protect against the exposures most likely to affect you.
+Coverages to consider include property and business interruption insurance, flood and earthquake insurance, cyber liability insurance, boiler and machinery coverage, and workplace violence coverage.

 Loss Control Resources from AmTrust

-AmTrust's Loss Control Department provides a range of commercial property safety resources and risk management solutions designed to keep your business and your employees safe and prepared during a disaster.
-For more information about our loss control services, please contact us today.
+AmTrust's Loss Control Department provides commercial property safety resources and risk management solutions designed to keep your business and your employees safe and prepared during a disaster.
+For more information about our loss control services, contact us today.

 This material is for informational purposes only and is not legal or business advice.
 Neither AmTrust Financial Services, Inc. nor any of its subsidiaries or affiliates represents or warrants that the information contained herein is appropriate or suitable for any specific business or legal purpose.
 Readers seeking resolution of specific questions should consult their business and/or legal advisors.
 Coverages may vary by location.
 Contact your local RSM for more information.